HarshaTalatala/expense-tracker/README.md

 **Ready to track your expenses!** 🎉

-For questions or contributions, please refer to the project repository or contact the development team.
+For questions or contributions, please refer to the project repository or contact me at [harsha.talatala@gmail.com](mailto:harsha.talatala@gmail.com).